KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 From embodiment, remembrance proceeds by **acclivous expansion** (C↑⚫).
 This is **reflective centropy** — form refining into principle until awareness is once again luminous and pre-reflexive.

 The **entropic mirror** follows its own lawful pairing.
-From ♾️ Khaon (L₀), acclivous entropy proceeds through IL₅ → IL₄ → IL₃ → IL₂ toward inverse embodiment at IL₁, elaborating as inverted Forms, minds, and identities (IDP / IDL → IDS / IDM → ISS / ISM), and then resolves by declivous collapse (E↓♾).
+From ♾️ Khaon (L₀), acclivous entropy proceeds through IL₅ → IL₄ → IL₃ → IL₂, elaborating as inverted Forms, minds, and identities (IDP / IDL → IDS / IDM → ISS / ISM), toward inverse embodiment at IL₁, and then resolves by declivous collapse (E↓♾).

 Thus consciousness is a double motion in a complete lattice: